Tai-Zhou/Jinrui-Hokan-Keikaku/README.md

 ## Engine & Compiler
 ### XeTeX

-XeTeX (/ˈziːtɛx/ ZEE-tekh or /ˈziːtɛk/; see also Pronouncing and writing "TeX") is a TeX typesetting engine using Unicode and supporting modern font technologies such as OpenType, Graphite and Apple Advanced Typography (AAT).[$^\mathrm{[Wikipedia]}$](https://en.wikipedia.org/wiki/XeTeX)
+XeTeX (/ˈziːtɛx/ ZEE-tekh or /ˈziːtɛk/; see also Pronouncing and writing "TeX") is a TeX typesetting engine using Unicode and supporting modern font technologies such as OpenType, Graphite and Apple Advanced Typography (AAT) [[Wikipedia]](https://en.wikipedia.org/wiki/XeTeX).

 ### XeLaTeX